 Skip to content

-Qoolqit model
+QoolQit model

-In neutral-atom systems, atoms interact through a combination of distance-dependent interactions and laser-driven controls.
+In Rydberg neutral-atom systems, atoms interact through a combination of distance-dependent interactions and laser-driven controls.
 The interaction strength between two atoms decreases rapidly with their separation \(r\) (as \(1/r^6\)), while the laser beams determine how strongly each atom is driven.

 As a result, the behavior of the system is not set by absolute values alone, but by the interplay between geometry (distances) and control strength (laser power).
 Different combinations of these quantities can lead to equivalent physical behavior, as long as their relative scales are preserved.